 Depending on what you’re looking for from your beef, you’ll have to decide if grain-finished is your thing, or if you prefer grass-finished.
 Some people who are concerned about fat content (the difference isn’t huge, by the way), or who like some game flavor, may lean towards grass-finished beef.
 If you’re like me, however, flavor and tenderness rule the day.
 That means you should avoid grass-finished and stick to grain.

 I find grass-finished beef more difficult to cook properly (it cooks faster).
 Also, the small difference in fat content isn’t going to stop you from being a fat fuck if you are an over-eater who doesn’t exercise or eat a balanced diet.

-One caveat to this CLA business: The difference in CLA content between grass and grain -finished beef isn’t really big enough to justify excluding grain-finished beef from your diet.
-If CLA is what you’re after, maybe work some salmon into your diet, as that seems to contain more.
+One caveat to this Omega business: The difference in content between grass and grain -finished beef isn’t really big enough to justify excluding grain-finished beef from your diet.
+If Omegas are what you’re after, maybe work some salmon into your diet, as that seems to contain more.
 But don’t forget to eat that yummy and nutritious beef either!

 One final tip I’ll give is this: If you’re cooking or ordering a grass-finished steak, cook it or order it one temperature step less than you normally prefer, to preserve some nicer texture.
 If you typically order medium rare, then go with rare.